 Across the country, E15 is helping American families save at the pump – in some instances almost a dollar per gallon.
-And a nationwide move to E15 would save consumers $12.2 billion dollars a year in fuel costs.
+And a nationwide move to E15 would save consumers over $20 billion dollars a year in fuel costs.
 See the savings for yourself:

 Amid rising gas prices earlier this year, President Biden removed outdated restrictions to summertime access to E15 to allow drivers across the country to find reduced prices at the pump.
 While E15 has saved drivers almost a dollar per gallon in some areas of the country this summer, these savings will not be available next summer unless action is taken to permanently restore access to year-round E15.

 Introduced by Senators Deb Fischer (R-Neb.), Amy Klobuchar (D-Minn.), and Tammy Duckworth (D-Ill.) to ensure the continued availability of low-carbon fifteen percent ethanol fuel blends (E15) in all fuel markets year-round.
 This legislation would permanently extend the 1.0 psi summertime Reid vapor pressure (RVP) waiver to ethanol blends beyond E10, thus eliminating any seasonal restrictions on sales.